jackbittiner/CV/README.md

 #### Teamwork

 I personally can't imagine anything worse than working alone at home.
 I love being part of a team and collaborating on projects.
-Makers Academy highly values pair programming which I loved as it's great to work through problems together.
+Makers Academy highly values pair programming, which I loved as it's great to work through problems together.
 However I believe I really came into my own when working on larger group projects.
 My favourite by far was the aforementioned Loops & Cats project.
 I was in a group with three others and it was by far the most fun I've ever had working.
 Even when some of the work got technically and conceptually difficult to grasp (such as temporal semantics), we communicated well, knew exactly what had to be done and pulled it out the bag!

 ## Education